-He is a member of the Committee for Expediency in Higher Education of the Ministry of Education, Culture and Sciences, the Evaluation Committee of the Scientific Council for Government Policy and the Council for the Control of Animal Medication for the Ministry of Health (VWS).
+He is also vice-chair of the Supervisory Board of the Hogeschool Leiden, member of the Committee for Expediency in Higher Education of the Ministry of Education, Culture and Sciences and the Evaluation Committee of the Scientific Council for Government Policy.

 Mr Michiel Dijkman

 Michiel Dijkman (b.
 1984) grew up in the Euroregion near the borders of Germany and Belgium.
 He is currently serving as head of the Corporate Affairs department at Samsung Electronics in the Benelux, and is a member of the European Centre for Experiential Education's advisory board.

 Experiential Education's advisory board.
 He received his Master of Science in International Business Administration from Maastricht University in 2008, including a semester abroad at the University of Calgary in Canada.
 In 2016, he completed an executive management programme at Harvard Business School in Boston.